 From a neurological standpoint, our amygdala and sympathetic nervous system can’t always differentiate, either.
 Neurocinematics, counts on it.

 This freshly minted piece, Trick-or-Trauma: The Complex Ethics of The Haunted House Industry was a worthwhile read for me, and brought to light things I’d never even considered.
 “I noticed that all of our paint formulas were for white skin, even though some of our life casts were of people of color…What do the sales trends in this industry say about how they, and we, view not only bodies but the people who live inside them?
 Which bodies are worth pity, and which bodies deserve fear?”

 Though I still very much love Halloween, my preferred aesthetic has evolved to be much more light hearted.
 More glitter and bows.
 Less blood and guts.
 Cute ghosties, spidey friends, and of course, pumpkins galore.

 - I felt connected to my community, going door-to-door, and saying hello.
-Now that we live in a time of greater isolation and transience, a time there neighbors rarely know each other’s names, looking back, I loved how Halloween was a time to be neighborly.
-(Minus the judgment passed on neighbors not handing out candy.)
+Now that we live in a time of greater isolation and transience, a time when neighbors rarely know each other’s names, looking back, I loved how Halloween was a time to be neighborly.
+(Minus the judgment passed on neighbors not handing out candy).